 This agreement enables UNIFI students to get to know American students, improve their English skills and build international networks.

-Please notice that during the first semester of the a.y.
-2022/2023, due to COVID-19 restrictions, no course of the
+Please notice that during the a.y.
+2020/2021, due to COVID-19 restrictions, no course of the MSc in Economics and